jayleighton/rock-paper-scissors-game/README.md

 ![Validation Result](documentation/testing/html_validation.png)

-The W3C jigsaw validator was used to validate the css in the styles.css file.
+The W3C jigsaw validator was used to validate the CSS in the styles.css file.

 ![CSS Validation Result](documentation/testing/css_validation.png)